Kanhaiya772/Car-Price-Prediction-master/README.md

 # CAR-PRICE-PREDICTION
-- predicts price of a car based on various features of car
+- predicts price of a car based on various features of car.